liftforward/integration-docs/README.md

 ## Capture the Charge
 Once you are ready to ship the order will capture the charge.
 LiftFoward will then begin collecting payments from the customer.

-There are two ways to do this - via our partner site, or via API call.
+There are two ways to do capture a charge - via our partner site, or via API call.

 #### Partner Site
 Log in to your partner site and go to the charges page